 For a band combination in which the UE does not support dynamic power sharing, the UE may omit the octets containing Power Headroom field and PCMAX,f,c field for Serving Cells in the other MAC entity except for the PCell in the other MAC entity and the reported values of Power Headroom and PCMAX,f,c for the PCell are up to UE implementation.
+When crossCG-Reporting is configured as disabled, the UE shall omit the octets containing Power Headroom field and PCMAX,f,c field for Serving Cells in the other MAC entity.

 …